rajhasani/OverTheWire_Bandit/README.md

 * All responses from commands will be either in
   * *`italicized code span`* OR
   * ``` fenced code blocks ```

+If you are a beginner to OverTheWire wargames, it is recommended you begin with Bandit.